Mano-08/game-captcha/README.md

 # Castle Quest: Gamified CAPTCHA Challenge

-An interactive, dynamic and gamified CAPTCHA alternative that verifies users to secure crypto faucet and airdrop claims.
-The users verify themselves by helping the knight reach the castle by navigating through a challenging matrix.
+A fun and interactive CAPTCHA alternative that verifies users by having them guide a knight through a challenging maze to reach the castle.

 ## Key Features